Nullim/notes-crud/README.md

 - `npm start`: Start the backend server for production.
 - `npm run dev`: Start the backend server in development mode using Nodemon for auto-reloading.

-## Prerequisites

-Before running the app, make sure you have the following installed on your system:

-- Node.js
-- MySQL Server (Version 5.7)
-- Appropriate credentials (You can set up this in the dbconfig.js file mentioned in the instructions) to create a database in you MySQL Server.